jp-chl/66DaysOfK8s/challenge/week01/day4/README.md

 very-much-so-important   0/1     Pending   0          50s
 ```

-If we check pod's last event we'll notice an "insufficient memory" message; remember, we have built a 2 Gi node.
+If we check the pod's last event we'll notice an "insufficient memory" message; remember, we have built a 2 Gi node.

 ```bash
 $ kubectl get event -n default --field-selector involvedObject.name=very-much-so-important